mayankleo/Document-Management-System/README.md

 Visit: http://localhost:5173

-### 4. Login
+### 4. Login And Register

-- Use default admin credentials `9993339996` as admin mobile number (as mentioned in backend/appsettings.json)
+- Use default pre-registered accounts for testing purposes (this default account can be managed from backend/appsettings.json folder)
+- New user can also register from the same page
-- Create additional admins via Admin UI endpoint
+- Create additional admins via Admin UI endpoint if needed

 ## ▶️ Running (Subsequent)